Health effects arising from the September 11 attacks: First responders

-In particular, first responders, New York Police Department and Fire Department of New York members that reported to Ground Zero, have asserted that they are victims of diseases associated with the toxic cloud from the pulverized buildings and equipment.
+Many first responders who reported to Ground Zero and later assisted in rescue and recovery have claimed that they are victims of diseases associated with the toxic cloud from the pulverized buildings and equipment.

-NYPD Detective James Zadroga, 34, was the first 9/11 responder whose 2006 death was directly linked with toxic Ground Zero substances.
+NYPD Detective James Zadroga, 34, was the first 9/11 responder whose death was directly linked with toxic Ground Zero substances.

-Gerard Breton, a pathologist of the Ocean County, New Jersey, medical examiner's office (which conducted an autopsy), reported that "It is felt with a reasonable degree of medical certainty that the cause of death in this case was directly related to the 9/11 incident."
-In addition to first responders that responded to the initial attack on the World Trade Center many assisted during recovery operations.
+Gerard Breton, a pathologist of the Ocean County, New Jersey, medical examiner's office (which conducted an autopsy), reported "with a reasonable degree of medical certainty that the cause of death in this case was directly related to the 9/11 incident."

 In 2017, 24 members of the NYPD died of cancer linked to toxins from the terrorist attack.
 In the first five months of 2018, another 24 members of the NYPD died of the same cause.

 In 2020, the NYPD confirmed that 247 NYPD police officers had died due to 9/11-related illnesses.
 In September 2022, the FDNY confirmed that the total number of firefighters that died due to 9/11-related illnesses was 299.
-Both agencies believe that the death toll will rise dramatically in the coming years.
+Both agencies believed that the death toll would rise dramatically in the coming years.
 The Port Authority of New York and New Jersey Police Department (PAPD), which is the law enforcement agency which has jurisdiction over the World Trade Center due to the Port Authority of New York and New Jersey owning the site, has confirmed that four of its police officers have died of 9/11-related illnesses.
 The chief of the PAPD at the time, Joseph Morris, made sure that industrial-grade respirators were provided to all PAPD police officers within 48 hours and decided that the same 30 to 40 police officers would be stationed at the World Trade Center pile, drastically lowering the number of total PAPD personnel who would be exposed to the air.
 The FDNY and NYPD had rotated hundreds, if not thousands, of different personnel from all over New York City to the pile which exposed so many of them to dust that would give them cancer or other diseases years or decades later.
 Also, they weren't given adequate respirators and breathing equipment that could have prevented future diseases.